 We protect island habitats and assist local communities by offering villages a unique deal: if they agree to create a forest or marine reserve, we’ll provide funds for something the village needs, like a schoolhouse or health clinic.

-Since 1991, we’ve launched 275 projects, working with villages on islands in 57 countries, helping to protect nearly 1.5 million acres of some of the world’s most vulnerable ecosystems.
+Since 1991, we’ve launched more than 300 projects, working with villages on islands in 61 countries, helping to protect approximately 1.3 million acres of some of the world’s most vulnerable ecosystems.

 Why this approach?

 “Seacology is playing a critically needed role in preserving the vitally important yet very threatened terrestrial and marine ecosystems of islands throughout the world.”